Plymouth State Panthers football

 The Plymouth State Panthers football team represents Plymouth State University in college football at the NCAA Division III level.
 The Panthers are members of the Massachusetts State Collegiate Athletic Conference, fielding its team in the Massachusetts State Collegiate Athletic Conference since 2013.
 The Panthers play their home games at Panther Field in Plymouth, New Hampshire.

-Their head coach is Paul Castonia, who took over the position in 2003.
+Their co-head coaches are Paul Castonia, who took over the position in 2003, and Devin Zeman who took over the position in 2020.

+Championships

+Conference championships

+Plymouth State claims 14 conference titles, the most recent of which came in 2017.